 Breathe in the fresh western Iowa air on our 0.6-mile paved pedestrian path that runs through the park and connects the museum’s main building with Bedstemor’s House.
 Along this path, you may notice that the prairie looks a bit different from the prairie near Jens Dixen's cabin.
 These prairies were seeded at different times and with different mixes.
 The East Council Ring is located here.

 Outdoor Fitness Equipment

 The fitness equipment installed here was designed and made in Denmark.
 In keeping with Jensen's vision for public parks, this "outdoor room" offers an opportunity to enjoy an activity in nature that would otherwise take place in an indoor center.
-Train with the smartphone app >

 The wetland was restored by removing the drain tiles that had previously been used by farmers to drain excess water from the soil.
 A berm with a water control structure allows museum staff to manage the water levels.
 The wetland provides habitat for frogs, semiaquatic mammals such as muskrats, and waterfowl and shorebirds such as killdeer.